Department of Business, Accounting, and Economics

 BA 377 Small Business Management 3 Cr

 This course is designed to develop the student’s understanding of the economic and social environment with which the small firm functions and the influence this has on decision making.
-Offered summer session.
+Fall semester.
+Fulfills Writing Intensive requirement.

 BA 380 E -Commerce 3 credits

 This course is designed to expose students to the multi-faceted aspects of electronic commerce.
 The course will integrate the different business disciplines found in electronic commerce such as accounting, finance, marketing, law, and management.
 Students will develop skills in analyzing and formulating electronic business solutions.
 Issues in security, risk management, control, technology and regulations will be explored.
-Summer session only.
+Summer session only; on demand.

 BA 392 International Business 3 Cr